ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 ## Technical Design Overview

 Having written a story, the narrative embodied in the design language of an application, it remains to create a technical design to implement the narrative.
 Several key factors are considered for the design.
-First, the concept of managing to a budget presents severl domains of interest.
+First, the concept of managing to a budget presents several domains of interest.
 As I am a fan of domain-driven design, the Budget Domain Model design is a critical influencer.
 Another influence is applying the MVVM design pattern for software applications.

 ### Budget Domain Model (BDM)